Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

 ## SPI Sniffer Info
 [Top](#rfid-rc522-test "Top")<br>
+I am using the Arduino library RFID_MFRC522v2 by GithubCommunity.
+An important point when using this library in the CYD is that the reset pin RST (ESP32 pin 21) is unused since 25 Jun 2020 v2.0.0.
+That is fortunate, since in the CYD pin 21 is used for other purposes.
+I tried an experiment leaving it floating and that seemed to work.

 Work In Progress - Here is my best guess so far as to I/O channels and SD card sniffer
 | Sniffer | Alt | ESP32 pin | RC522 | Color | Comment |
 | --- | --- | --- | --- | --- | --- |